Violin acoustics: Strings

-When the violinist is directed to pluck a string (Ital. pizzicato), the sound produced dies away, or dampens, quickly: the dampening is more striking for a violin compared with the other members of the violin family because of its smaller dimensions, and the effect is greater if an open string is plucked.
+When the violinist is directed to pluck a string (Ital. pizzicato), the sound produced rapidly dies away, or dampens: the effect is more striking for a violin compared with the other members of the violin family because of its smaller dimensions, and is greater if an open string is plucked.
 During a pizzicato note, the decaying higher harmonics diminish more quickly than the lower ones.

 The vibrato effect on a violin is achieved when muscles in the arm, hand and wrist act to cause the pitch of a note to oscillate.
 A typical vibrato has a frequency of 6 Hz and causes the pitch to vary by a quarter of a tone.